 - Report fallen power lines to power company immediately—stay away from them!

-- Check exterior walls and roof for damage from wind, rain, flying objects or rising waters.
+- Check exterior walls and roof for damage.

-- Check all interior perimeter walls, floors and roof for leaks and water damage.
+- Check interior perimeter walls, floors and roof for leaks and water damage.

 - Document all damage with photographs and video.